 Question from Amanda: I need your advice, Rick.
 My 14 month old Toshiba laptop has started acting really weird and the warranty expired two months ago.

 If I open the lid past half way the screen goes black just like I had turned it off.
 The computer is still running though.

 The really odd thing is the screen doesn’t come back on until the lid is almost completely closed again.

-3 – And yes, I do think the expense of getting this problem fixed is justifiable as long as the rest of the laptop appears to be in good shape.
+2 -Yes, I do think the expense of getting this problem fixed is justifiable as long as the rest of the laptop appears to be in good shape.
 This particular repair should cost you a lot less than what you’d have to pay for a new laptop.

 Do you have a tech question of your own for Rick?
 Click here and send it in!

 If you think your friends would like this post, I’d love you to share it!
 Thanks a bunch!